saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

 1. Clone the project you need (i.e. make a local copy) from our GitHub.
 See [here](github-project-management.md) for detailed instructions on getting and managing projects.

-   > 💡 We recommend cloning all of our projects into a single location like `.../Documents/GitHub/Sauder-Learning-Services`
+   > 💡 We recommend cloning all of our projects into a single location like `.../Documents/GitHub/Sauder-Learning-Services`.
+It is important to recall where you are cloning to, as this is where you will find the `environment.yml` file (discussed below).

 1. Open Anaconda Navigator: